The Ed Evanko Show

 The Ed Evanko Show is a Canadian music variety television series which aired on CBC Television in 1967.

 Premise

 Ed Evanko, an actor and singer, was featured in this mid-season series.
 Bob McMullin headed the series house band and choir.
-Guests artists included Winnipeg-area artists such as Lenny Breau, Miriam Breitman, Hector Bremner, Peggy Neville, Ray St. Germain, Bobbi Sherron, Lorraine West and Yvette.
+Guests artists included Winnipeg-area artists such as Lenny Breau, Judi Singh, Miriam Breitman, Hector Bremner, Peggy Neville, Ray St. Germain, Bobbi Sherron, Lorraine West and Yvette.

 Scheduling

 This half-hour series was broadcast on Saturdays at 7:00 p.m.
 (Eastern) from 24 June to 22 July 1967.